 - To export surplus electricity, a Distributed Generation Connection is required.
 This is arranged with the CHP supplier and local electricity distribution network operator.
 To sell electricity requires membership of a Feed-in Tariff (FIT) scheme for renewables or a Power Purchase Agreement (PPA) with an electricity supplier.

 Once the system is specified, physical integration must be considered through a site survey.
 Equipment housing, access and security requirements will need evaluation alongside environmental factors such as generator noise.

 Careful planning reduces disruption.
 For existing heating and cooling circuits, much of the CHP installation can be completed without interrupting supply.
 Electrical connections will also involve some limited supply interruption.

-Meanwhile, support and maintenance services are critical to maximising CHP efficiency and reliability.
-A good supplier proactively minimises unplanned downtime through:
+Meanwhile, support and maintenance services are critical to maximizing CHP efficiency and reliability.
+A good supplier proactively minimizes unplanned downtime through: